umd-byob/presentations/presentations/2013/0903-knitr_reproducible_research/README.md

 Summary
 -------

 That's it!
-Hopefully this tutorial provided you with an idea of the kinds of tools and practices that can be used to make your research as easily reproduced as possible.
+Hopefully this tutorial provided you with an idea of some of tools and practices that can be used to make your research as easily reproducible as possible.

 With that, I'll leave you with this story of some of the dangers of *non*-reproducible research.